tobhor/jenkins-linter-idea-plugin/README.md

 Starting from `0.5.0` plugin support builtin proxy (**File | Settings | Appearance & Behavior | System Settings | HTTP
 Proxy**) and SSL(**File | Settings | Tools | Server Certificates**) settings.

+## OAuth Support

+For Jenkins instances secured by an OAuth provider just check the "Use OAuth Token" option and provide the token via the password/token field.

 ## Contributing